quentintaranpino/nostrcheck-server/DOCS.md

 ### domains [GET]

-This method retrieves a list of available domains with their requirements (invite and payment) in the application.
+This method retrieves a list of available domains with their requirements (invite, payment and maxsatoshi) in the application.

 Endpoint: https://nostrcheck.me/api/v2/domains